B2ORG/T6-B2OP-PATCH/README.md

 > [!WARNING]
 > Redacted and Ancient Plutonium versions are now DEPRECATED.
 It means they're no longer guaranteed to receive new features and in the future I'll stop supporting them completely.
 Black Ops II is at the stage where by using older launchers for record games is pointless and is reducing the competitive integrity of the community, and maintaining the patch for 4 versions (realistically 2905 is already quite different from live) is an extra overhead.
-> End of life time for these versions is a subject to change, should there be any new community votes.
-It is currently planned for next major release.
+> End of life time for these versions isn't currently set in stone, from my perspective the sooner the better.
+Currently planning it for the next major release.

+> [!CAUTION]
+> Whenever there's a new major patch release (eg. 2.* to 3.0 or 3.* to 4.0), please note that a lot of internal logic changes, therefore stability may not be up to the full standard.
+While we recommend you update your patch as we fix issues and add new features, we acknowledge increased risk with new major versions, which is why we usually leave most recent release of last major version in releases for some time, so players can access it until new version was battletested and issues have been fixed.
+We appreciate early adopters, who by reporting any problems help us provide the stable experience.

 ## Plutonium